Custom Courses

 A guest Justice on the morning of the second day will provide knowledge, perspective, and advice from the bench.

-Practice & Procedure for Post Secondary Educational Institutions
+Practice & Procedures for Post Secondary Educational Institutions

-This two-day course for specifically designed for decision makers in post secondary institutions covers:
+This two-day course, specifically designed for decision makers in post-secondary institutions, covers:

 - Administrative law and principles of Natural Justice